 During a sometimes animated encounter with reporters from Russian state-controlled television today in Moscow, U.S. Ambassador Michael McFaul asked them several times how they knew where he was going and who he was meeting with.
-And afterward, he went to his Twitter page to imply that someone is eavesdropping on his emails and phone calls:
+And afterward, he to imply that someone is eavesdropping on his emails and phone calls:

 "I respect press right to go anywhere & ask any question.
 But do they have a right to read my email and listen to my phone?"

 He also wonders in a tweet whether Russia has laws against such things.

 After hearing from a Twitter poster that ...

 "Your schedule is fair game.
 We know it because Russian consulate watches you & releases your schedule."

 ...
 McFaul responded ..